What is a Webinar and How Do They Work? (Sales Guide 2023)

 - They allow you to spread the word about your brand across the world

-- The webinar platform allows you to build human connections that last in the long run
+- The webinar platform will enable you to build human connections that last in the long run

-As a direct result of the above, webinars are being adopted by major corporations as critical marketing tools.
+As a direct result of the above, major corporations are adopting webinars as critical marketing tools.

 Best Tips For Running Effective Webinars